 Anecdotally, there are two examples to cite that demonstrate the meaningful impact our community programs have on the participants and artists involved: the positive response to the doll making workshops this winter and the successful experience two of our guest curators had at the Crosby Gallery.
 In actuality, we can state quantitatively that the openings of both exhibitions, “Disturbing the Comfortable” and “Once In A Lifetime” brought more people to each reception than the Arts Council has counted for previous receptions: over 100 respectively.
 Our guest curators included emerging and practicing artists who were unaware of the Arts Council yet excited and pleased to have an opportunity to exhibit their artwork.
 They brought family and friends attracting a young and diverse audience.
 Another guest curator, of “The Art of the Picture Book,” installed an interactive, hands-on educational exhibit that several nursery schools brought their students to view.
 The children were curious and engaged.

-This March we introduced a new series for writers.
+Last year, we introduced a new series for writers.
 Open to the public, once a month, we plan to invite guest writers to start a conversation about writing practices, critique and getting published.
 There are few opportunities for writers to meet informally and share their stories and experiences; we hope to fill that void.
-We will collaborate with the Institute Library and The New Haven Review.
+We hope to collaborate with the Institute Library and The New Haven Review in the future.

 The executive director is continually advising and assisting leaders of small arts organizations with questions on issues of board development, funding and staffing.
 The director of development and marketing is available to help member arts organizations with grant research and grant writing and the communications manager offers social media assistance.